-So what's the point of waiting with a reservation until the last minute, since I can pay more than half as much, and if I change my plans, I can give up without consequences at the last minute?
+So what's the point of waiting with the reservation until the last minute, since I can pay more than half as much, and if I change my plans, I can give up at the last minute without any consequences?

 I submit for consideration.